RecapPrevious section introduced Langevin Dynamics, a special diffusion process that aims to generate samples from a distribution . It is defined as:

 The backward diffusion process is the conjugate of the forward process.
 While the forward process evolves toward , the backward process reverses this evolution, restoring to .

-To derive it, we employ Langevin dynamics as a stepping stone, which provides the fastest way to obtain the backward diffusion process:
+To derive it, we employ Langevin dynamics as a stepping stone, which provides a starightforward way to obtain the backward diffusion process:

-NOTEacts as an “identity” operation on a distribution.
-Thus, the composition of forward and backward processes, at time , must yield the Langevin dynamics for .
-As shown in the following picture
+NOTEfunctions as an “identity” operation with respect to a distribution.
+Given that the backward process is the reverse of the forward process, the composition of the forward and backward process at time must therefore reproduce the Langevin dynamics for , as shown in the following picture

 To formalize this, consider the Langevin dynamics for with a distinct time variable , distinguished from the forward diffusion time .
 This dynamics can be decomposed into forward and backward components as follows: